- The Risk Management Society (RIMS)

 Warren A. Koshofer

-Warren Koshofer handles commercial litigation matters including mass and toxic tort, product manufacturing and liability, insurance, environmental, real estate, construction and contract disputes.
-He regularly represents clients ranging from Fortune 100 companies to partnerships to high profile individuals, at state and federal trial and appellate court levels, as well as before administrative law courts, regulatory agencies, and in alternative dispute resolution forums across the country.
+Warren Koshofer is a partner in M&R's New York office, where he handles commercial litigation matters involving mass and toxic torts, product manufacturing and liability, insurance, environmental law, real estate, and construction and contract disputes.
+Warren represents clients—including Fortune 100 companies, partnerships, and high-profile individuals—at the state and federal trial and appellate court levels, as well as before administrative law courts, regulatory agencies, and in alternative dispute resolution forums across the country.

-Mr. Koshofer represents clients in complex commercial litigation primarily in the insurance, environmental and hospitality industries.
-He has had several landmark victories in the manufacturing, chemical, and oil and gas business sectors involving alleged product liability exposure.
-He regularly handles matters that require a deep understanding of the intersection of law and science.
+While Warren's cases primarily touch upon the insurance, environmental, and hospitality industries, he has also had several landmark victories in the manufacturing, chemical, and oil and gas sectors in litigation alleging product liability exposure.
+Likewise, Warren regularly handles disputes at the intersection of law and science.

-Mr. Koshofer has long been involved with various civic and community organizations, and has served on the board of directors for the United Way, the Make-a-Wish Foundation and the March of Dimes.
+Warren has long been involved with various civic and community organizations, and has served as a board member for the United Way, the Make-a-Wish Foundation and the March of Dimes.
 He has also contributed to the youth of Southern California by serving on the boards of several different youth sports leagues.

 Awards & Recognitions

-Mr. Koshofer is recognized by Martindale-Hubbell as an AV (Preeminent) peer-rated attorney, the highest possible Martindale attorney rating for legal ability and professional ethics.
-He has also been named to the list of Southern California Super Lawyers and has been recognized in the Marquis’ “Who’s Who in Law.”
+Over the years, Warren has been recognized by Martindale-Hubbell as an AV (Preeminent) peer-rated attorney, the highest possible Martindale attorney rating for legal ability and professional ethics, and has been named to the list of Southern California Super Lawyers and in the Marquis’ “Who’s Who in Law.”

 Aerospace Defense: Represented an aircraft component manufacturer in the defense of more than 60 lawsuits brought on behalf of passengers in a highly publicized air crash disaster case off the coast of Brazil.